"Montana on the Rise" summit in Bozeman highlights state's high-tech economy

-BOZEMAN — On Thursday, hundreds of people gathered in Bozeman to hear stories highlighting the growth and opportunities in Montana’s high-tech industries.
+BOZEMAN - Hundreds of people gathered on Thursday in Bozeman to hear stories highlighting the growth and opportunities in Montana’s high-tech industries.

+U.S. Sen. Steve Daines and the Montana Chamber Foundation sponsored the “Montana on the Rise Economic Summit.”

 “The state of Montana is growing; there’s some fantastic things going on around the state,” said Scott Sehnert, from First Security Bank.